Ranges can be selected in the following ways:

 The start is the first cell the user clicked on and the end is the cell where the user stopped dragging.
 Do not assume that the start cell's index is numerically before the end cell, as the user could have dragged up.

 clearRangeSelection() first.
-The method takes the following params:
+The method takes the params of type

 Ranges are normally bounded by a start and end row.
 However it is also possible to define a range unbounded by rows (i.e. to contain all rows).
 For an unbounded range, do not provide start or end row positions.